 components/esptool_py/esptool/espefuse.py set_flash_voltage 3.3V

-This command will burn the XPD_SDIO_TIEH, XPD_SDIO_FORCE, and XPD_SDIO_REG eFuses.
-After all the three eFuses are burned to value 1, the internal VDD_SDIO flash voltage regulator will be permanently set to 3.3 V. You will see the following log if the burning succeeds:
+XPD_SDIO_REG eFuses.
+After all the three eFuses are burned to value 1, the internal VDD_SDIO flash voltage regulator is permanently set to 3.3 V. You will see the following log if the burning succeeds:

 To check the status of the eFuses, run: